cakevm/intellij-huff-plugin/README.md

 Lexing and parsing of Huff files and basic syntax highlighting is working.

 ## Acknowledgements
 The Lexer, Parser and some code for language and ide classes is from or based on [intellij-solidity](https://github.com/intellij-solidity/intellij-solidity).
 Thank you!
 The foundation for this plugin is the [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template).
-The icon is taken from [vscode-huff](https://github.com/huff-language/vscode-huff/blob/master/resources/huff.png). hanks Soldity for the [Antlr lexer and parser](https://github.com/ethereum/solidity/blob/develop/docs/grammar/SolidityLexer.g4) definition that helped alot in the beginning.
+The icon is taken from [vscode-huff](https://github.com/huff-language/vscode-huff/blob/master/resources/huff.png).
+Thanks to the Soldity team for the [Antlr lexer and parser](https://github.com/ethereum/solidity/blob/develop/docs/grammar/SolidityLexer.g4) definition that helped alot in the beginning.

 ## Licence
 This project is dual licensed under the [Apache 2.0](./LICENSE-APACHE) or [MIT](./LICENSE-MIT) licenses.